Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The next best portable generator is by Westinghouse, featuring an impressive 4200 peak wattage and 3500 continuous wattage for running high power tools and devices.
+The next best portable generator is by Westinghouse, this portable inverter generator features an impressive 4200 peak wattage and 3500 continuous wattage for running high power tools and devices.

-It also sports an open frame inverter with Hybrid technology to keep things fuel efficient and ensure the durability of the product.
+This portable inverter generator sports an open frame inverter with Hybrid technology to keep things fuel efficient and ensure the durability of the product.
 This portable inverter generator comes with low oil shutdown feature.

 - Open-frame inverter for powering campers and RVs

 - Low oil LED light